-Earth Day was a few days ago and lots of people talked about the environment for that one day.
-For me, thinking of ways to help our environment is not something I think about one day of the year, but something that is on my mind most of the time.
+Earth Day happens in April and lots of people talk about how to protect our environment for that one day.
+For me, thinking of ways to help our environment is not something I talk about one day of the year, but something that is on my mind most of the time.

 These 10 ways to protect our environment at home are simple to do and can make a big difference.